afreenaanjum/coupon-validator/README.md

             OR
 http://localhost:3005/coupon/<ADD COUPON ID HERE>

 Request body format : All the fields are optional here.
 Only fields which needs change can be added.
-But if couponType is changed, then all other necessary details should be passed as well.
+But if discountType is changed, then all other necessary details should be passed as well.
 {
-  "couponType" : "flat", [Can be either "flat" or "discount"] "maxDiscountAmt": 100, [REQUIRED for percentage discount type coupon ] "minPurchaseAmt":1000,
+  "discountType" : "flat", [Can be either "flat" or "percentage"] "maxDiscountAmt": 100, [REQUIRED for percentage discount type  ] "minPurchaseAmt":1000,
   "endDate": "2021-12-12",
   "startDate":"2020-01-01",
-  "percentageDiscount" : 20, [REQUIRED for percentage discount type coupon ] "flatDiscountAmt" : 30 [REQUIRED for flat discount type coupon ] }
+  "percentageDiscount" : 20, [REQUIRED for percentage discount type  ]
+  "flatDiscountAmt" : 30 [REQUIRED for flat discount type  ]
+}
 ```